Saintmaxim1n/Apache-kali-linux-Setup/README.md

 **Port Forwarding**

-Now your html is hosting locally, now is time to do port fowarding so everywhere in the internet can see it.
+Now your html is hosting locally, time to do port fowarding so everywhere in the internet can see it.

 Go to your home router and check your setting adress(http://yoursettingipadress) and Sign-in information(username and password).
 If you dont know sign-in infomation, contact your ISP.